Gould's petrel: Distribution

 Today, the nominate subspecies breeds on at least five islands off New South Wales (Cabbage Tree Island, Boondelbah Island, Broughton Island, Little Broughton Island, and Montague Island).
-The New Caledonian subspecies breeds on New Caledonia on steep forested valleys on the central mountain chain, from 350–500 metres above sea level between Mountains Dzumac and Poya.
+The New Caledonian subspecies breeds on New Caledonia in steep forested valleys on the central mountain chain, from 350 to 500 metres above sea level between Mountains Dzumac and Poya.
 There is also a small colony on Raivavae in French Polynesia.

-Both subspecies forage in the Tasman Sea during the breeding season and may venture as far west as the Indian Ocean south of south-western Western Australia before laying.
+Both subspecies forage in the Tasman Sea during the breeding season and may venture as far west as the Indian Ocean south of south-western Western Australia before lying.
 After breeding, Gould's petrel migrates to the central (P. l. leucoptera) and eastern (P. l. caledonica) Pacific Ocean.

 Gould's petrels (of unknown subspecies) were sighted in December 1994 in waters south of Western Australia.
 It is deduced that these were not breeding birds, because in December breeding birds are incubating (see Life history below), and these waters are too far from the breeding colonies for a foraging trip.